Putin wants 'unfriendly' countries to pay for Russian gas in roubles | Headlines

 Putin wants 'unfriendly' countries to pay for Russian gas in roubles

+The European Commission has said it plans to cut EU dependency on Russian gas by two-thirds this year and end its reliance on Russian supplies "well before 2030."
+But unlike the United States and Britain, EU states have not sanctioned Russia's energy sector.

-Russia will seek payment in roubles for gas sales from "unfriendly" countries, President Vladimir Putin said on Wednesday, sending European gas prices soaring on concerns the move would exacerbate the region's energy crunch.
-European countries' dependence on Russian gas to heat their homes and power their economies has been thrown into the spotlight since Moscow sent troops into Ukraine on Feb.
-24 and the subsequent imposition of Western sanctions aimed at isolating Russia economically.
+Russia will seek payment in roubles for gas sold to "unfriendly" countries, President Vladimir Putin said on Wednesday, and European gas prices soared on concerns the move would exacerbate the region's energy crunch.
+European nations and the United States have imposed heavy sanctions on Russia since Moscow sent troops into Ukraine on Feb.
+24. But Europe depends heavily on Russian gas for heating and power generation, and the European Union is split on whether to sanction Russia's energy sector.

+Putin's message was clear: If you want our gas, buy our currency.
+It remained unclear whether Russia has the power to unilaterally change existing contracts agreed upon in euros.
+The rouble briefly leapt after the shock announcement to a three-week high past 95 against the dollar.
+It pared gains but stayed well below 100.
+The currency is down around 20% since Feb.
+24.

+Some European wholesale gas prices up to 30% higher on Wednesday.
+British and Dutch wholesale gas prices jumped.
+Russian gas accounts for some 40% of Europe's total consumption.
+EU gas imports from Russia this year have fluctuated between 200 million to 800 million euros ($880 million) a day.

-Putin said the government and central bank had one week to come up with a solution on how to move these operations into the Russian currency and that gas giant Gazprom would be ordered to make the corresponding changes to gas contracts.
-With major banks reluctant to trade in Russian assets, some Russian gas buyers in the European Union were not immediately able to clarify how they might pay for gas going forward.
+ONE WEEK DEADLINE Putin said the government and central bank had one week to come up with a solution on moving operations into the Russian currency and that Gazprom would be ordered to make the corresponding changes to contracts.

-Moscow calls its actions in Ukraine a "special military operation" to disarm and "denazify" its neighbour.
-Ukraine and Western allies call this a baseless pretext that has raised fears of wider conflict in Europe.
-A BREACH OF RULES?

-According to Gazprom, 58% of its sales of natural gas to Europe and other countries as of Jan.
-27 were settled in euros.
-U.S. dollars accounted for about 39% of gross sales and sterling around 3%.
-The European Commission has said it plans to cut EU dependency on Russian gas by two-thirds this year and end its reliance on Russian supplies of the fuel "well before 2030."

-But unlike the United States and Britain, EU states have not agreed to sanction Russia's energy sector, given their dependency.
-The Commission, the 27-country EU's executive, did not immediately respond to a request for comment.

-German Economy Minister Robert Habeck said on Wednesday that he would discuss with European partners a possible answer to Moscow's announcement about the gas payments.
-"It is unclear how easy it would be for European clients to switch their payments to roubles given the scale of these purchases," said Leon Izbicki, associate at consultancy Energy Aspects.
+But unlike the United States and Britain, EU states have not sanctioned Russia's energy sector.
+The Commission, the 27-country EU's executive, did not respond to a request for comment.
+Habeck said he would discuss with European partners a possible answer to Moscow's announcement about the gas payments.
+Dutch Prime Minister Mark Rutte said more time was needed to clarify Russia's demand.

-"However, there are no sanctions in place that would prohibit payments of Russian gas in roubles," he said, adding that Russia's central bank could provide additional liquidity to foreign exchange markets that would enable European clients and banks to source the needed amount of roubles on the market.
-However, there are questions over whether Russia's decision would breach contract rules which were agreed in euros.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)